izaharp/ttsky-vhdl-makeAchip-izaha684/docs/info.md

 ## How to test

 Connect a clock and use input pin 0 to control direction.
+Seven-segment is reversed with binary point as the MSB.

 ## External hardware